grtcdr/joblog/README.md

 # Usage

 Your `joblog-file` is your personal database, you can use `customize-file` to set it.
+Type `M-x customize-group SPC joblog RET` to consult all of Joblog's customization options.

 Call the interactive `joblog` function, it will prompt you to enter a few details such as the company, the job title, the location and the date you applied for the position.